The Singles Network Ministries

 —Michelle E; Fletcher, NC, Engaged/Single Parent, over 40

-One of the changes I've seen in singles ministries is the decrease in availability.
-There appears to have been a shift from an overarching singles group to one more focused on young adults.
+One change I've noticed in singles ministries is the decrease in availability.
+It seems there has been a shift from a general singles group to a more focused group for young adults.

 —Deborah S; Fredericksburg, VA, Divorced, over 50